ejosymart/gnomonicM/README.md

 # gnomonicM

-**Estimate Natural Mortality (M) throughout the life history of species** This package allows to estimate Natural mortality for different life stages for organism, usually fish and invertebrates, based on the gnomonic interval approach.
+**Estimate Natural Mortality (M) throughout the life history of species** This package allows to estimate Natural mortality for different life stages for organism, usually fish and invertebrates, based on the gnomonic interval approach (Caddy, 1991, 1996; Martínez-Aguilar et al., 2005).
+We have included improvements modifying some equations and the estimation procedure.

-The estimation should be

-## Install
+## Installation

 ``` r
 install.packages("gnomonicM")